 The Longbarrow Blog was set up in 2012 to create a focus for new essays, articles, reviews and other writings by editor and publisher Brian Lewis, Longbarrow Press poets, and other Longbarrow Press contributors and collaborators.
-Click here to read Matthew Clegg’s reappraisal of poet Josephine Dickinson, Chris Jones on place names and imaginative pilgrimages, Alistair Noon on the 21st century demo, and more.
+Click here to read Angelina Ayers on Sylvia Plath and mixtapes, Matthew Clegg’s reappraisal of poet Josephine Dickinson, Mark Goodwin’s manifesto for ethical editing, Chris Jones on place names and imaginative pilgrimages, Brian Lewis’s essay on the ‘dead letters’ of W S Graham, Alistair Noon’s report on the 21st century demo, and more.

 Further essays by (and on) Longbarrow Press poets can be found below (some essays are downloadable as Word docs and PDFs; other links will redirect to external sites).